 Senior Policy Analysts | Education, Labor & Worker Justice Team

-The Center for Law and Social Policy (CLASP) seeks two senior policy analysts to work on its Education, Labor & Worker Justice team.
+The Center for Law and Social Policy (CLASP) seeks three senior policy analysts to work on its Education, Labor & Worker Justice team.
 The team is seeking analysts with experience working in workplace and worker justice, workforce development, job quality, or postsecondary education policy.

 The Center for Law and Social Policy (CLASP) is a national, nonpartisan, anti-poverty organization advancing policy solutions that work for people with low incomes and people of color.
 We advocate for public policies and programs at the federal, state, and local levels that reduce poverty, improve the lives of people with low incomes, and advance racial and economic justice.
 Our solutions directly address the barriers individuals and families face because of race, ethnicity, low income, and immigration status.

 For more than 50 years, we have kept our vision alive through trusted expertise on policy and strategy, knowledgeable and committed staff, partnerships with directly impacted people and grassroots leaders, and approaches to economic and racial justice that are bold, innovative, and inclusive.

 Within our broad anti-poverty mission, CLASP is organized around five policy teams: Child Care and Early Education; Education, Labor & Worker Justice; Income and Work Supports; Immigration and Immigrant Families; and Youth Policy.
 The Youth Policy team houses two cross-cutting bodies of work focused on the justice system and mental health.